zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

     Answer: In preparation for the first relocation (PDB1 moving to CDB2), we created the database link user only on CDB1 because at that time, it was considered the remote CDB.
 But now, you are trying to move PDB1 back to CDB1, and CDB2 is considered the remote CDB.
 To fix the problem, you need to create the remote user in CDB2 too.

-3. Set the environment variable to CDB2.
-Enter **CDB2** at the prompt.
+3. Set the Oracle environment variables.
+At the prompt, enter **CDB2**.

     ```
     $ <copy>. oraenv</copy>